 We are drawn to nature, well, naturally.
 Research indicates that gardening helps our mental and emotional health.
 Even the colors of the garden affect our mood, such as bright yellow impacting our happiness, or blues and purples which soothe and relax.

-When we are in a setting that encourages us to look at the sky rather than our computer or phone screens, we observe more than we would otherwise.
+When we are in a setting that encourages us to look at the sky rather than our computer or phone screens, we observe more creative ideas than we would otherwise.

 Think too of your other active senses: hearing, smelling, touching, even tasting if the scents are powerful enough.
 When our senses become active, our brain goes into overdrive, and we begin forming opinions and ideas and feelings over what we experience.